est. 3-5 min read

 Problem Statement

-The current onboarding process is lengthy, confusing, and failed to guide users effectively sometimes.
-This poor user experience led to significant drop-off and thus losing new users.
+The current onboarding process is lengthy, confusing, and failed to guide users effectively sometimes, which led to significant drop-off and losing new users.

 Design Question